Marco-Mendivil-Carboni/mutare/README.md

 ## Advanced Usage

-The repository also includes Python scripts (in the `scripts/` folder) for orchestrating multiple simulations automatically.
+The repository also includes some Python utility modules in `scripts/utils/` for automating simulation workflows.

 ### Prerequisites